openbermuda/80days/stories/community-weather-and-climate-risk.rst

 Abstract
 ========

-** I'm late! **

-So this proposal is late.
-It is partly a software project, and every one of those has been late.

 I'm working to develop python and free software community here in Bermuda.
 The potential is huge, and it can have a really positive impact here and beyond.
 But things take time.